dwayne/elm-random-quote-machine/tutorial/step-04.md

 are quite similar.

-Write a function named `viewIconButton` that captures their similarities and allows you to pass in their differences as arguments.
+Write a function named `viewIconButton` to generalize the pattern you see.

 ```elm
 viewIconButton : String -> String -> Html msg